klfarran/microbench-proj/README.md

 ```

 ## Notes
+- Please configure several parameters in the file include/config.h to match your system specifications
-- The type of argument to be passed to the function call overhead microbenchmark is specified by the VAR_TYPE macro in the file include/config.h.
-To run the microbenchmark with arguments of a different data type, all that is needed is to change the VAR_TYPE macro to be the data type you would like to pass.
+  - VAR_TYPE: The type of argument to be passed to the function call overhead microbenchmark
+  - cpu_freq_ghz: The clock frequency of your CPU
-- Similarly, the number of iterations for the microbenchmark test loops are specified by the NUM_ITERATIONS macro in include/config.h
+  - NUM_ITERATIONS: The number of iterations for the microbenchmark test loops